Surface owner payments question

 Gary L. Hutchinson said:

-Gary, (a good scottish name)
+Gary, (a good Scottish name)

 Some things to consider in determining a fair price to you:

-The size of the drilling pads - Usually 5-6 acres for one well, bigger for combination well development
+The size of the drilling pads - Usually 5-6 acres for one well, bigger for combination well development.

-Size of producing well - 1.5 to 2 acres/site that will be lost to you permanently (30 plus years)
+Size of producing well - 1.5 to 2 acres/site that will be lost to you permanently (30 plus years).

 Access road gross width and length could be lost permanently.

-Fences and maintenance
+Fences and maintenance.

-Reclamation of drill pad area
+Reclamation of drill pad area.

-Loss of use of land that may be cut off by access road and permanent pad
+Loss of use of land that may be cut off by access road and permanent pad.

-Use of access road by you
+Use of access road by you.

-Loss of crops
+Loss of crops.

-Noise during drilling and reworking (assuming someone lives nearby)
+Noise during drilling and reworking (assuming someone lives nearby).

 If you are irrigating by sprinklers, the path may be compromised and more crops lost.

-Summary, Figure out the cost of the loss of your land due to an operation thereon and don't forget inflation and crop speculative losses.
-Some of your land will essentially be lost permanently so get what you need to accommodate the operator.
-If a rental is used make certain you get an escalator clause for the long term.
+Summary: Figure out the cost of the loss of your land due to an operation thereon and don’t forget inflation and crop speculative losses.
+Some of your land will essentially be lost permanently, so get what you need to accommodate the operator.
+If a rental is used, make certain you get an escalator clause for the long term.

-Minerals Management
+Gary L. Hutchinson Minerals Management

 Thanks for responding to my question.
 Your point about a yearly rental payment is a very good one.
 Is it correct that the addition of a yearly rental payment is a fairly recent development in surface owner agreements?
-The proposed agreement that I have been given contains no such offer so will have to see if something can be negotiated.
+The proposed agreement that I have been given contains no such offer, so I will have to see if something can be negotiated.

 r w kennedy said: